ElementsProject/lightning/doc/BACKUP.md

 start.
 Hence the `chmod 0400 hsm_secret` command.

-Alternately, if you are deploying a new node that has no funds and channels yet, you can generate BIP39 words using any process, and create the `hsm_secret` using the `hsmtool generatehsm` command.
+Alternatively, if you are deploying a new node that has no funds and channels yet, you can generate BIP39 words using any process, and create the `hsm_secret` using the `hsmtool generatehsm` command.
 If you did `make install` then `hsmtool` is installed as